mohammadr1997/Pig_Game/README.md

 *  🎲 Roll Dice – Players can roll a dice to accumulate a temporary score
 *  💯 Hold Score – Players can hold their temporary score, adding it to their total
 *  🥇 Winning Condition – The first player to reach 100 points wins the game
+*  🔚 Lose Turn on 1 – Rolling a 1 ends the turn and resets the temporary score.
 *  💯 Score Display – Real-time display of both current and total scores

+### 🖱️ Interactivity
+* Button controls:
+      * Roll Dice button
+      * Hold button
+      * New Game button to restart
+* Animated Buttons:Buttons animate briefly when clicked using the .animation-btn class
+* Dice Image Display : Shows corresponding dice image (dice-1.png to dice-6.png) on each roll

+  ### 🎨 Ui feedback
+  * Active Player Highlighting – Current player is visually marked using active-player class
+  * Winner Highlight – Winning player is highlighted using the winner class
+  * Dice Visibility – Dice is hidden at the start and shown only during gameplay

+  ### 🔄 Utility Functions
+  * init() Function – Resets the game state and UI.
+  * switchPlayer() Function – Handles switching turns between players.